openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 ---
 # Pipelines as Code CLI

-Pipelines as Code provide a powerful CLI designed to work with tkn plug-in.  `tkn pac` allows you to :
+Pipelines as Code provide a powerful CLI designed to work as a plug-in to the [Tekton CLI (tkn)](https://github.com/tektoncd/cli).

+`tkn pac` allows you to :

 * `bootstrap`: quickly bootstrap a Pipelines as Code installation.
 * `create`: create a new Pipelines as Code Repository definition.